-Jesse Slome, President of the American Association for Long-Term Care Insurance (AALTCI) advocates the 'Good-Better-Best' approach to affordable Long-Term Care Insurance planning.
+Jesse Slome, President of the American Association for Long-Term Care Insurance (AALTCI), advocates the 'Good-Better-Best' approach to affordable Long-Term Care Insurance planning.
 The Association offers free access to a video explaining how to reduce the cost.
-The videos can be found at www.aaLTCi.org/videos.
+You can view the videos at www.aaLTCi.org/videos.

 By 2040, the total cost of dementia will increase to as much as $511 billion in inflation-adjusted dollars.